hsg09/governed-reporting-data-mart-snowflake/README.md

 | **Coupling** | Every report re-joined opaque views live across the boundary | Heavy join materialised once; reports decoupled from upstream |
 | **Schema evolution** | Couldn't add columns or derivations | Add derived columns, correct types, reshape grain in our own layer |

-**In short:** we traded a brittle, opaque, read-only dependency for a governed layer where **performance, data shape, refresh, and access are ours to engineer**.
-The secondary-role / secure-view constraints upstream aren't worked *around* — the architecture absorbs them at a single controlled boundary (the refresh procedure) so that everything downstream is fast, governed, and self-service.
+Net effect: a brittle, opaque, read-only dependency becomes a governed layer in which performance, data shape, refresh cadence, and access are all decisions we own.
+The secondary-role and secure-view constraints are not worked around but absorbed at a single boundary, the refresh procedure, leaving everything downstream fast, governed, and self-service.

 ---